 Instead of transmitting data, Hazy’s synthetic backbone deals entirely with Generator Models.
-This maintains data and network security because production data never leaves the trusted environment and our client-hub infrastructure allows for the generation of any amount of safe, synthetic data on-prem or in the cloud.
+This maintains data and network security because production data never leaves the trusted environment and our client-hub infrastructure allows for the generation of any amount of safe, synthetic data on-premises or in the cloud.

-The key elements of this system are:
+The key elements of this system are the:

 The mechanism by which the trained Generator Models are moved out of the DMZ containing the production data and into the more open network hosting the Hub is one of the core deployment decision Hazy customers must make.